 The colorectal service includes seven full-time colorectal fellowship-trained surgeons who perform several hundred major colon procedures annually.
 The service includes strong experience in both open and laparoscopic procedures, as well as robotic-assisted colectomy.

-Three additional teams are staffed by general surgery core faculty and include all aspects of general surgery: alimentary tract, hepatobiliary, pancreatic, breast, endocrine, abdominal wall, bariatric, skin and soft tissue and advanced minimally invasive surgical procedures.
+Three additional teams are staffed by general surgery core faculty and include all aspects of general surgery: alimentary tract, hepatobiliary, pancreatic, breast, endocrine, abdominal wall, bariatric, surgical oncology, skin and soft tissue and advanced minimally invasive surgical procedures.

 Additional rotations are also offered in pediatric surgery, multidisciplinary breast surgery, minimally invasive surgery, endocrine surgery, endoscopy, thoracic surgery, transplant surgery, plastic and reconstructive surgery, anesthesia, cardiac surgery and ICU.
 Offsite elective rotations are also permitted.